 . . . any field of creative activity or endeavor such as, but not limited to, fine arts, visual arts, culinary arts, and performing arts.
 Aliens engaged in the field of arts include not only the principal creators and performers but other essential persons such as, but not limited to, directors, set designers, lighting designers, sound designers, choreographers, choreologists, conductors, orchestrators, coaches, arrangers, musical supervisors, costume designers, makeup artists, flight masters, stage technicians, and animal trainers.

 Applicants must also be coming to the U.S. to perform in the area of extraordinary ability.
 They must be recognized as prominent in the field of endeavor.
 To demonstrate such recognition, applicants will need to supply documents showing that they have been nominated for or have received significant national or international awards or prizes in the particular field, such as an Oscar, Emmy, Grammy, or Director's Guild Award.
 Alternately, employers filing a petition can submit at least three of the following forms of documentation:

 If the above criteria do not lend themselves to the person's occupation and situation, the petitioning employer may submit alternative but comparable evidence in order to establish eligibility.

 For details about what to expect and do during the O visa application process, see U.S. Immigration Made Easy, by Ilona Bray (Nolo).

-You might also wish to consult an immigration attorney for a full personal analysis of your eligibility, and for help with the application process.
-Using Nolo's Lawyer Directory, you can find an expert attorney who fits your needs and has taken the Nolo pledge promising respectful service.
+You might also wish to consult an immigration attorney for a full personal analysis of your eligibility and for help with the application process.
+Nolo's Lawyer Directory can help you find an expert attorney who fits your needs.
 Look in particular for an attorney with expertise in business immigration law (even immigration law has many subspecialties within it).